-At Zion, Holy Mass is celebrated in the Chapel of the Holy Incarnation (located in the Rectory, please use the Parish Office door next to the church for access) as listed in the daily liturgical calendar.
+On Sundays and Major Feasts and Festivals, Holy Mass is held in the Church.
+On Wednesdays and for other spoken Masses, Holy Mass is celebrated in the Chapel of the Holy Incarnation (in the Rectory; please use the Parish Office side door next to the church for access) as listed in the daily liturgical calendar.

-Matins is prayed every morning at 8:45 a.m. in the Chapel of the Holy Incarnation, located in the Rectory.
-Members and friends of Zion are invited to attend.
-Matins is not prayed on Fridays, or on days when a morning Mass is held.
+Matins, the Church's morning prayer, is prayed every morning at 8:45am in the Chapel of the Holy Incarnation, located in the Rectory.
+Matins is not prayed on days when a morning Mass is held.

 Liturgical Files are in Portable Document Format (PDF) and require the Adobe Acrobat Reader.
 If you do not have Acrobat Reader, you may download it free of charge from Adobe.

 Preparation for Holy Mass

 The Preparatory Prayers used at Zion include vesting prayers, Psalm 84 (formatted for responsive prayer), traditional suffrages, and appropriate collects.

 Zion's Ordo is not currently available in electronic form.
 A project underway will make Zion's Ordo, and a complete set of Propers, available in the future.
 The Ordos available here were used historically at Zion, but are not reflective of the best Lutheran practice.
 Indeed in some cases they are quite contrary to what we teach and confess.
 They are retained here because they are a part of Zion's history, and the language and rubrics are of interest to those who study the Holy Liturgy.

 In keeping with her observance of historic Western use in the Ordinary of the Mass, Zion follows the historic Western liturgy in her use of the propers of the Mass.
 Available here are full propers for the entire liturgical year as used at Zion, as well as files containing just the Cantors chants.